VLVentura/Games/TicTacToe_py/README.md

 History and score are opttions that show the last 5 games played and top 5 players with the best scores.
 They're implemented using the ```sqlite3``` module.

+#### Online

+The online option is not implemented YET!
+It's a future thing that i want to do.

 ### Music and images

 1) I got the images from [this](https://www.geeksforgeeks.org/tic-tac-toe-gui-in-python-using-pygame/) site.